wslutilities/wslu/README.md

 ### Debian

-You can install `wslu` using the following command:
+You can install `wslu` with the following command:

 ```
 sudo apt install gnupg2 apt-transport-https